Elli3196/Elli3196/README.md

 - 👋 Hi, I’m @Elli3196
-- 👀 I’m interested in Geography
+- 👀 I’m interested in Geography and Data Analysis
-- 🌱 I’m currently learning how to use depthmapX

 <!---
 Elli3196/Elli3196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.